Best Air Rifle Scopes For 2020: Top Pellet Gun Air Rifle Scopes Reviewed

 Which scope is best for your air rifle?

 The UTG is definitely the best choice for close ranges.
-It has the lowest power, but complements its fixed range set with tactical adjustments and a parallax adjustment feature which works at lower distances than the other two scopes.
+It has the lowest power, but complements its fixed range set with tactical adjustments and a parallax adjustment feature which works at lower distances than the other two.
 Plus, it’s very inexpensive.
+If you don’t need to shoot long-range targets, there’s no reason to spend more.

 How to Shop for an Air Rifle Scope